Day 1 UK - In flight

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow Airport for your scheduled LATAM Airlines flight to Lima via Sao Paulo.
+Titan’s VIP door-to-door travel service collects you from home for your flight to Lima.

 Day 2 Lima

 We arrive in Lima and transfer to the Jose Antonio Hotel (4T).
 The remainder of the day is spent at leisure.
 You may want to explore this vibrant city or just relax at the hotel.